19003934-UHI/Data-Analytics-on-the-Web/README.md

 # Data_Analytics
-Repe for the Data Analytics on the Web Module
+Repo for the Data Analytics on the Web Module